ToniWonKanobi/theoveranalyzed.net/posts/2015/6/3/ford-mustang-shelby-gt350s-glorious-flat-plane-crank-v8.md

 @@ Tags=cars, Mustang, Ford, Shelby GT350, Shelby, Jalopnik
 @@ Image=http://i.kinja-img.com/gawker-media/image/upload/s--0lq64G7O--/c_fit,fl_progressive,q_80,w_636/1279680204467523730.jpg

-[A few months ago][caranddriver] we learned that Ford/Shelby had gone and done the unimaginable -- they strapped a flat-plane V8 in the new GT350.
+[A few months ago][caranddriver] we learned that Ford/Shelby had gone and done the unimaginable: they strapped a flat-plane V8 in the new GT350.
 No supercharger.
 No [slushbox][duckduckgo].
 Just that glorious V8.
 And now we know even more.

 Patrick George for Jalopnik:
 >Well, this is Ford’s most powerful naturally-aspirated engine, EVER, and their highest-revving V8, EVER, with a staggering redline of 8,250 RPM.